jenkinsci/acceptance-test-harness/docs/MACHINE.md

 We install an auto-terminate script that monitors inactivity for for a given time and if no activity found, it initiates termination.
 Inactivity is determined by max up to 1 ssh connection to machine for 3 hours.

+**Note** According to Amazon [doc on instance initiated shutdown behavior], it works as long as the instance is EBS based.
+Default AMI image is EBS based.
+If you are using a different AMI make sure its EBS based for this feature to work.

 # Machine configuration
 [See here](MACHINE-CONFIG.md)